bozsahin/thebench/README.md

 to change to that python.
 It will make sure its <code>pip</code> library manager is installed and refreshes the bench libraries for that python.

+If you've done python upgrades a few times, you will see in <code>~/.bashrc</code> file multiple definitions of the alias <code>bench</code>.
+The last one counts.
+You can eliminate the earlier ones.
+Don't eliminate the <code>bench.train</code> alias in the process.

 TO DEVELOP A GRAMMAR:

 Just use your favourite plain text editor and enter a grammar.
 Then follow help (the `? command') of TheBench to process it.